 (c) will disclose any pre-existing medical or other condition, injury or concern that may affect the risk that either they or any other person will suffer injury, loss or damage during the course of the Program and notify the Supplier of any injuries, illness or concerns that may arise during the Program;

-(d) will not engage in any reckless, negligent or foolish behaviour or any other behaviour that is likely to cause injury to them, any other participant or person; and
+(d) will not engage in any reckless, negligent or foolish behavior or any other behavior that is likely to cause injury to them, any other participant or person; and

 (e) will not consume any alcohol or mind-altering substance, or medication that may impact their judgement or physical capacity, before or at the time of engaging in the Program.